Lecter314/dash.poltly-in-python/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 - Issue Tracker: github.com/$project/$project/issues
-- Source Code: github.com/$project/$project
+- Source Code: github.com/Lecter314/dash.poltly-in-python (a private one, please contact author before browsing)

 ## Support
 -------

-If you are having issues, please let us know.
+If you are having using/developing related issues, please let us know.
-We have a mailing list located at: project@google-groups.com
+We have a mailing list located at: tyuy@edu.hse.ru

 ## License
 -------